What to Expect During Your First Massage

-Before your massage, many therapists will sit down with you to talk about any health concerns, why you are coming in that day, and ask questions about your life and daily activities that may contribute to any of your aches and pains.
+Many therapists will sit down with you before beginning your massage to talk about any health concerns, why you are coming in that day, and ask questions about your life and daily activities that may contribute to any of your aches and pains.
 If you are experiencing pain or lack of mobility, the massage therapist may guide you through a few assessments such as range of motion, gait (walking) assessment, or orthopedic physical tests, to help find the different contributors to your discomfort.

 After explaining a plan for the treatment, your therapist lets you know what position to take on the massage table and steps out of the room so that you can undress to your comfort level and get under the sheets*.